 Banking book Means positions in financial instruments that do not constitute part of the trading book .
-Bills of Bills of exchange are defined in the Bills of Exchange Act 1909. exchange (bills) Generally speaking, a bill of exchange is an unconditional order in writing, addressed by one person to another, signed by the person giving it (the drawer), requiring the person to whom it is addressed (the drawee or acceptor) to pay on demand, or at a fixed or determinable future time, a sum of money to, or to the order of, a specified party, or to bearer.
+Bills of exchange (bills) Bills of exchange are defined in the Bills of Exchange Act 1909.
+Generally speaking, a bill of exchange is an unconditional order in writing, addressed by one person to another, signed by the person giving it (the drawer), requiring the person to whom it is addressed (the drawee or acceptor) to pay on demand, or at a fixed or determinable future time, a sum of money to, or to the order of, a specified party, or to bearer.
 It is typically a negotiable instrument with an original maturity of 180 days or less.
-Benchmark rate Means the rate at which the ADI or RFC can issue senior unsecured debt in the relevant currency.
+Benchmark rate Means the base rate at which the ADI or RFC can issue senior unsecured debt in the relevant currency as used in the calculation of internal transfer pricing.
 Express the benchmark rate as an outright rate (not a spread).
-Break fees Means fees charged by the lender when a customer terminates a contract early. charged For example, when a customer: with a fixed interest rate loan repays a greater value of their loan within a specified period than is allowed under the contract, or refinances or repays the loan before the end of the fixed interest rate period; with a finance lease terminates the contract before its contractual expiry date; with a fixed-term deposit withdraws some or all of their funds before the end of the fixed period.
+Break fees charged Means fees charged by the lender when a customer terminates a contract early.
+For example, when a customer: with a fixed interest rate loan repays a greater value of their loan within a specified period than is allowed under the contract, or refinances or repays the loan before the end of the fixed interest rate period; with a finance lease terminates the contract before its contractual expiry date; with a fixed-term deposit withdraws some or all of their funds before the end of the fixed period.